Fast-MIA: Efficient and Scalable Membership Inference for LLMs: Background

 Second, the implementations of MIA methods are fragmented, heterogeneous, and rarely maintained.
 Although several studies have published official implementations, many public repositories are tailored to each paper and lack unified interfaces.
 These implementations are often tightly coupled to specific experiments or datasets.
 This makes subsequent research complicated.

-There is also the difficulty that Python versions and libraries are not managed in repositories such as Min-K\% Prob\footnote{\url{https://github.com/swj0419/detect-pretrain-code}}, PAC\footnote{\url{https://github.com/yyy01/PAC}}, ReCaLL\footnote{\url{https://github.com/ruoyuxie/recall}}, {Con-ReCall}\footnote{\url{https://github.com/WangCheng0116/CON-RECALL}}, and SaMIA\footnote{\url{https://github.com/nlp-titech/samia}}. \citet{duan2024do} has published a repository containing the code used in the experiments described in the paper, but library versions and other details are not pinned.
-The recent comprehensive empirical comparison was conducted by \citet{chen-etal-2025-statistical}, which evaluated multiple MIA methods.
+Several related initiatives have released implementations bundling MIA techniques as shown in Table~\ref{tab:related}, but none have managed to eliminate redundancy during multiple executions.
+Note that LLM-Sanitize~\cite{Ravaut2024-eh} has not been updated since August 2024, potentially limiting its applicability in the evolving LLM landscape.
+For example, it only supports vLLM version 0.3.3 and cannot benefit from improvements introduced in subsequent versions.
+Fast-MIA version 0.3.0 uses vLLM version 0.15.1, which was released in February 2026.
+The recent comprehensive comparison was conducted by \citet{chen-etal-2025-statistical}, which evaluated multiple MIA methods.
 Nevertheless, their implementation remains unpublished, limiting reproducibility.

-One of the most similar efforts to this study is that of \citet{Ravaut2024-eh}, which published a survey on data contamination along with \texttt{LLM-Sanitize}\footnote{\url{https://github.com/ntunlp/LLMSanitize}} library as of April 2024.
-This covers a wider range than MIA, but the implementation of the MIA method is not sufficient.
-Another similar library is \texttt{Privacy Meter}\footnote{\url{https://github.com/privacytrustlab/ml_privacy_meter}}~\cite{Murakonda2020-yr}, which quantifies data privacy risks from machine learning models using membership inference techniques.
-However, this has been under development since 2020, and it remains a challenge as a design premised on recent LLM technology.
-The differences between {Fast-MIA} and these libraries are described in detail in Section~\ref{subsec:comparison}.